 As we sat across from each other in our living room that night, my husband asked me once and for all if I was willing to give up alcohol for good.
 I said I would and admitted to him that I needed help and so began my journey in sobriety.
 And, it is just that, a journey.

-I spent the first six months of my sobriety attending Alcoholics Anonymous (AA) meetings and working with a sponsor.
-And, while I am grateful for all AA has taught me about my disease of alcoholism, it is my relationship with God that is my true strength and inspiration and what I believe will keep me sober in the years to come.
+I first got sober and continue to stay sober by attending recovery meetings and working with a sponsor.
+However, it is my relationship with God that is my true strength and inspiration and what I believe will keep me sober in the years to come.
 When I stopped drinking and welcomed God into my heart for the first time, I experienced a sense of peace and joy that I had never felt before.
 For years I had been searching for something to fill the emptiness I had felt inside, not realizing that the only thing that could fill that emptiness was my relationship with God.

 Getting and staying sober is not easy.
 I have relapsed twice since first getting sober, but God willing I will never take another drink again.
-I will never be able to be a “normal” drinker therefore alcohol has no place in my life.
 Before getting sober, I couldn’t imagine a life without alcohol.
 Would I have fun anymore?
 Would my friends want to hang out with me?
-Well, I’m here to say that life goes on and your old way of living gives way to a new “normal.”
+I’m here to say that life goes on and your old way of living gives way to a new “normal.”
 Getting sober is not a death sentence; it is a second chance at getting to live the life you have always wanted.

 Sobriety is a personal journey.
 I can only speak from my own experience, but, for me, getting sober gave me the freedom to truly be the person I always strived to be.
 I can now say with total confidence that I am the best mom, wife, daughter and friend I can be.
 I have been able to delve into my passion of writing again along with discovering new talents and passions.
 Previously, when I was angry, stressed or lonely I would drink because it’s what I was familiar with.
 It was the only way I knew how to “escape.”
 In sobriety, your problems don’t just go away; you find new ways to deal with them.
 Instead of pouring a glass of wine, I write or try a new recipe or create something.
 It’s different for everyone; the key is finding what works for you.

-I truly believe God brought me to this place in my life so I could share my story with others and put a face on what I refer to as “suburban alcoholism.”
+I truly believe God brought me to this place in my life so I could share my story with others.
 I know there are other women out there, who despite having everything on the outside, are struggling with the same loneliness and emptiness I felt on the inside.
 Perhaps, you’re reading this right now and feeling the same guilt and shame I felt every morning when I woke up after a night of drinking.
-I am here to tell you there is no shame in admitting to your weaknesses and asking for help.
+I am here to tell you there is no shame in admitting you need help.
 There is no shame in wanting to be a better mom, wife, daughter, sister or friend.
 Alcoholism is a deadly disease and the longer you wait to get help, the worse it will get.
 Trust me.
 I was fortunate to get the help I needed before I lost everything that was important to me.
-Look in your local phonebook or Google AA meetings in your area.
-Most AA groups have closed meetings just for women, which provide a safe and comfortable setting.
-If you don’t feel comfortable going to an AA meeting, reach out to your pastor or clergy at your church.
-Many churches offer their own recovery groups.
+Look in your local phone book or Google recovery meetings in your area.
+Most recovery groups, such as Alcoholic Anonymous (AA), have closed meetings just for women, which provide a safe and comfortable setting.
+Or, reach out to your pastor or clergy at your church as many churches offer their own recovery groups.
+If you don’t feel comfortable going to a meeting in a group setting, you can find helpful resources online as well, such as Women for Sobriety , Hazelden, The Bubble Hour and Crying Out Now.
 The first step is admitting you have a problem and seeking help.
-From there, things will only continue to get better.
-I promise.

 “The most beautiful people we have known are those who have known defeat, known suffering, known loss, and have found their way out of the depths.
 These persons have an appreciation, a sensitivity, and an understanding of life that fills them with compassion, gentleness, and a deep loving concern.
 Beautiful people do not just happen.”